racket/racket-pkg-website/README.md

  - *recent-seconds*: number, in seconds; default 172800.
 Packages modified fewer than this many seconds ago are considered "recent", and displayed as such in the UI.
+ - *static-output-type*: either `'aws-s3` or `'file`.
+    - When `'file`,
 	   - *static-content-target-directory*: either `#f` or a string denoting a path to a folder to which the static content of the site will be copied.
- - *static-content-update-hook*: either `#f`, or a string containing a shell command to invoke every time files are updated in *static-content-target-directory*.
+    - When `'aws-s3`,
+       - *aws-s3-bucket+path*: a string naming an S3 bucket and path.
+         Must end with a forward slash, ".../".
+AWS access keys are loaded per the documentation for the `aws` module; usually from a file `~/.aws-keys`.
  - *dynamic-urlprefix*: string; absolute or relative URL, prepended to URLs targetting dynamic content on the site.
  - *static-urlprefix*: string; absolute or relative URL, prepended to relative URLs referring to static HTML files placed in `static-generated-directory`.
- - *extra-static-content-directories*: list of strings; defaults to the empty list.
+ - *pkg-index-generated-directory*: a string pointing to where the `pkg-index` package places its redered files, to be served statically.
+The source file `static.rkt` in this codebase knows precisely which files and directories within `pkg-index-generated-directory` to upload to the final site.

 Keys useful for development: